zacharyl7900/codeprojects/README.md

 # CodeProjects
-Welcome to CodeProjects!
-This is a respitory of random projects ;)
+welcome to the CodeProjects respitory! this is a respitory of random projects because i js have too much (actually, too little) time! :)